This is a continuation of the last post where I cautioned against using these three fibers, sisal, silk and cotton for your rugs and carpets.

 I know… it’s so friggin’ tempting, isn’t it?
 This is one of my all-time favorite, favorite living rooms by the brilliant Ashley Whittaker.
 And the pale gray SISAL rug is just sublime.
 It certainly looks practical, but if you spill on it— again, it WILL stain and you WON’T be able to get it out.
 I know.
 Life isn’t fair sometimes, is it?

-Also on the [relatively] lower end are machine-made wool Oriental rugs.
+On the relatively lower end, are machine-made wool Oriental rugs.
 Sometimes, they will add striations to mimic a hand-knotted rug, but generally it looks a bit fake.
 This is a fine Oriental machine-made broadloom which could be used wall-to-wall or made into an area rug, also from Prestige Mills.

 These kinds of styles are great when you need a weird size but still want an Oriental rug.